NIRSAL renews partnership with Morocco’s Bank of Agriculture

 During the MOU signing event, Mr Abdulhameed elaborated on NIRSAL Plc’s areas of need to include the development of financing products that suit the seasonality of agriculture and other farming contexts, emphasizing the difficulties smallholders experience in keeping to the terms of conventional bank financing products.

-The statement said that leveraging NIRSAL’s CRG facility, commercial lenders in Nigeria have injected over N152.8 Billion into the agriculture sector in the last six years, with the credit crystallisation rate still below 1 per cent.
+The statement said that leveraging NIRSAL’s CRG facility, commercial lenders in Nigeria have injected over N152.8 Billion into the agriculture sector in the last six years, with credit crystallization rate still below 1 per cent.

 CAM also involved in several other financing projects, particularly in rural areas, through its network of 543 branches across the Kingdom of Morocco.